BRL-CAD/bext/README.md

 * USE_QT - Qt - cross-platform software for creating graphical user interfaces
 * USE_APPLESEED - Physically-based global illumination rendering engine
 * USE_OSPRAY - Intel high performance ray tracing engine

+(For BRL-CAD components specifically, a more nuanced enable/disable decision can be made if the BRLCAD_COMPONENTS variable is set.
+If the parent BRL-CAD build is only building a subset of the BRL-CAD target set, no all dependencies will be needed.)

 # Using the Build Outputs with BRL-CAD